Best Juices for Lung Health and Better Breathing Vector

 13. Carrot Juice

 Carrot juice is high in vitamin A, a fat-soluble micronutrient critical to the formation of alveoli, the tiny air sacs of the lungs where gas exchange takes place.
+Research suggests that taking in higher amounts of vitamin A during childhood is associated with better lung function and a lower risk for an asthma diagnosis in adolescents.

 Another study found that taking vitamin A may lower the risk of developing emphysema.
 Not to mention, carrot juice is packed with other vitamins and minerals that can benefit your overall health.